carlislerainey/adv-methods/hw/hw1.md

 # Homework 1

 ## Foundational Tools

 * Choose how you are going to version-control your files.
 I use Dropbox to sync my files across my iMac, MacBook, iPad, and iPhone and Git to version control everything.
 You need to have a strategy in place before you start the project.
 [This](http://academia.stackexchange.com/questions/5277/why-use-version-control-systems-for-writing-a-paper) stack-exchange answer might be helpful.
 * Start to think about what paper you want to replicate.
 Try to have one or two picked out by the beginning of the next class so that we can begin to discuss them.
 The simpler the methods, the better.
 However, you need to use something beyond a linear-model for this class.
-* If you want to participate in the daily writing group,
+* If you want to participate in the daily writing group, come and see me.

 ## Math

+Do this section by hand, but neatly.
+If it is not neat, I'll ask you to redo.
+You'll get one warning.

 In general, you can review any mathematical concepts  you'll need using [Dave Siegel's videos](http://people.duke.edu/~das76/Mathematics%20for%20Political%20and%20Social%20Research%20Syllabus_Siegel.pdf).
 Use them as needed.